-EXPECTED FAMILY CONTRIBUTION (EFC):

-offset the student cost of attendance.
+EXPECTED FAMILY CONTRIBUTION (EFC): The calculated amount that a family contributes to offset the student cost of attendance.

 FINANCIAL AID ELIGIBILITY CITIZEN / ELIGIBLE NON-CITIZEN: You must be one of the following to receive federal student aid: U.S. Citizen, U.S. National, U.S. Permanent Resident who has an I-551 or I-551 C (Alien Registration receipt card).
 Departure Record (I-94) from Department of Homeland Security and Indefinite Parole and/or Humanitarian Parole Cuban-Haitian entrant, Refugee, Asylum Granted, Parole for a minimum of one year that has not expired, T-VISA (T-1, T-2, T-3,etc...)
 Holder of a valid certification or eligibility letters from the Department of Human Services showing a designation of "Victim of Human Trafficking".